OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 Add the following code to send a slice to a web service.

 > [!NOTE]
 > This code sends a PowerPoint or Word file to the web server in multiple slices.
-The web server or service must append each individual slice into a single file, and then save it as a .pptx or .docx file, before you can perform any manipulations on it.
+The web server or service must compile each individual slice into a single .pptx file before you can perform any manipulations on it.

 ```js
 function sendSlice(slice, state) {